Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

   * Auth
     * !auth - A direct link to the Auth Install to catch users familiar with other bots.
     * !orphans - Returns a list of users on this server without a matched AA account.
+    * !populate_models - Populates Django models for Servers and Channels, can be used as helpers for other uses, may be required for some Cogs.
   * !timers - The next upcoming timer
   * Members
     * !lookup - Fetch a users Main, Affiliation, State, Groups and linked characters from any character.